WandaVision on Disney+ preview: Content, cast, release date

 When does WandaVision come to Disney+ Australia?

-The series was initially slated to drop in early 2021, but Disney has since announced that it will release the show this year.
+The series was initially slated to drop in early 2021, but Disney has since announced that it will release the show in late 2020.
 A premiere date has not been set just yet.
 WandaVision is likely to consist of six episodes.

 Who stars in WandaVision?